 The funding Partners contributing to this joint initiative are:

-The five UKCRC Public Health Research Centres of Excellence are:
+The six UKCRC Public Health Research Centres of Excellence are:

 - Centre for Diet and Activity Research (CEDAR)